 How introverts can communicate well with extroverts

-Come back next week for tips about how extroverts can communicate well with introverts.
+Come back next week for Part 2 of this story and you'll get tips about how extroverts can communicate well with introverts.
 Even if you don't need those tips, surely you know someone to forward them to.
 Meetings will never be the same!
 Meanwhile, check out "10 Ways Introverts Can Promote Themselves to Extroverts" on Monster.com.

 Excerpt adapted from: Nancy Ancowitz, Self-Promotion for Introverts®: The Quiet Guide to Getting Ahead, McGraw-Hill, 2009, pp. 217-219.